-We cannot maintain an illusion that patients function at a higher developmental level than they do. -Stanley I. Greenspan^{ci}
+We cannot maintain an illusion that patients function at a higher developmental level than they do. -Stanley I. Greenspan^{civ}

-Psychiatrist Stanley I. Greenspan's developmental model of psychotherapy corresponds well with the developmental approach to spiritual consciousness by the quadrune mind model.^{cii} Greenspan uses psychodynamic language in his model; such as, "ego structure formation."
+Psychiatrist Stanley I. Greenspan's developmental model of psychotherapy corresponds well with the developmental approach to spiritual consciousness in the quadrune mind model.
+CV Greenspan uses psychodynamic language in his model; for example, "ego structure formation."
 We can use quadrune mind language to gain insight into why adults with unhealed afflicted brains are neurologically unable to be Grownups.

 For Greenspan, "ego structure formation" means that there is a developmental sequence that happens before we can mentally represent an experience; that is, to make meaning of an experience through interactions with another person.
 The interactions may help the person gain meaningful insight into their behaviors, emotions, or thoughts.
 Greenspan describes six organizational levels in which the ego (conscious mind) can represent a person's awareness of experiences.
-Greenspan's model of six stages of ego development corresponds to the quadrune mind's categories of infantile, childish, and adolescent developmental levels of consciousness with minor modifications. ^{ciii} way.
-Adults cannot be assumed to be able to imagine anything above their dominant level of consciousness.
-Consequently, the infantile behavioral mind cannot imagine emotional warmth toward nurturing others; the childish emotional mind cannot imagine the value of logical and rational arguments; and the adolescent intellectual mind cannot imagine a spiritual reality beyond logical and rational arguments.
+Greenspan's model of six stages of ego development corresponds to the quadrune mind's categories of infantile, childish, and adolescent developmental levels of consciousness, with minor modifications.
+CVI

 Greenspan states that it is commonly believed that most people can represent more mature mental abilities to regulate, engage, interact, and represent experience simply as the nervous system develops.
 However, he says, "[T]hese core capacities are present in only a small percentage of individuals.
-For most, such capacities must be learned as part of the therapeutic process." civ
+For most, such capacities must be learned as part of the therapeutic process." cvii

 Greenspan's great insight is that an adult's mind is limited to what it can represent.
-In the quadrune mind perspective this conclusion means that because of afflictions to the brain, the developing ego (developmental levels of consciousness) cannot function in a (spiritually) mature
+In the quadrune mind perspective this conclusion means that because of afflictions to the brain, the developing ego (pre-Grownup levels of consciousness) cannot function in a (spiritually) mature way.
+Adults cannot be assumed to be able to imagine anything above their dominant level of consciousness.
+Consequently, the infantile behavioral mind cannot imagine emotional warmth and nurturing others; the childish emotional mind cannot imagine the value of logical and rational arguments; and the adolescent intellectual mind cannot imagine a spiritual reality beyond logical and rational arguments.

-For example, Greenspan describes a child who responded to him with the three pre-Grownup levels of consciousness: it was easy to get his attention (infantile mind), to form a warm, emotional relationship (childhood mind), and even be logical (adolescent mind).
-Greenspan notes that these mental abilities had already been mastered by the child's family.
-However, neither the family nor the child were able to consider others' needs, empathize with, or take the perspective of other members of the family (Grownup mind).
+For example, Greenspan describes a child who responded to him with the three pre-Grownup levels of consciousness: it was easy to get the child to pay attention (infantile mind); form a warm, emotional relationship (childish mind); and even be logical (adolescent mind).
+Greenspan notes that these mental abilities had been mastered by the child's family.
+However, neither the family nor the child were able to consider others' needs or empathize with, or take the perspective of, other members of the family (Grownup mind).
 Greenspan observes, "Various representational capacities, including especially the capacity for empathy, can only be learned interactively.
-If relationships are devoid of empathy, there is no experimental basis for a child learning how to represent it."^{CV}
+If relationships are devoid of empathy, there is no experimental basis for a child learning how to represent it."
+CVIII